IntptrMax/SamSharp/README.md

 ## Feature

 - Written in C# only.
-- Support Vit-b, Vit-l and Vit-h now.
+- Support Vit-b, Vit-l and Vit-h and MobileSam now.
 - Support Load PreTrained models from SAM.
 - Support .Net6 or higher.
 - Support CPU and CUDA.